To determine how many tracking numbers you need to accurately track and attribute your CTM activities (calls, texts, forms, and chats).

 First, you’ll need a quick lesson on tracking sources.

 Offsite Tracking Sources

-Example: John Doe has one Radio ad and one print ad.
-He buys and assigns one tracking number for Radio ads and one tracking number for his print ad.
+Example: John Doe has one radio ad and one print ad.
+He buys and assigns one tracking number for radio ads and one tracking number for his print ad.

 Onsite Tracking Sources

-For onsite tracking, We recommend 1 tracking number for every 20 daily visitors to your website from each source.
+For onsite tracking, we recommend 1 tracking number for every 20 daily visitors to your website from each source.
 This is how we will accurately attribute and link the callers to the session.

-Example: Jane Doe averages 2,000 daily visitors to her website via Google Ads ads and an additional 400 visitors to her webpage through links in email campaigns.
+Example: Jane Doe averages 2,000 daily visitors to her website via Google Ads advertisements and an additional 400 visitors to her webpage through links in email campaigns.
 She buys and assigns 100 tracking numbers for Google Adwords ads and 20 tracking numbers for her email campaigns.

 The system will evenly distribute how many visitors see the tracking numbers in your onsite sources across the day.
 The system remembers which tracking number each visitor saw, and it will continue to show that same number to them each time they come back to your website.